akashgosavi23/Exam-Portal-Project/README.md

 Exam portal is a software that provides professors a user-friendly platform to host quizzes for all of their courses while ensuring that these quizzes are answered by students in an ethical manner.

-There are 2 types of profiles that are available in Exam Dojo
+There are 2 types of profiles that are available in Exam Portal

 - Admin – to be used by the Professor
 - Student